-- 11.15 All of the Scheme's investments are held in open-ended pooled funds and as such there are no pre-agreed timeframes for investment.
-However, the Trustee's approach to investing means that investments are expected to be held over a period of 3 years or more. - 11.16 The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustee's investment beliefs is assessed every three years, or when changes deem it appropriate to do so more frequently.
-As part of this review the ongoing appropriateness of the investment managers, and the specific funds used, is assessed.
+- 11.15 The majority of the Scheme's investments are held in open-ended pooled funds and, as such, there are no pre-agreed timeframes for investment.
+The Scheme has also committed to an investment in a closed-ended fund with a three-year investment period and a six-year term.
+In general, the Trustee's approach to investing means that investments are expected to be held over a period of 3 years or more. - 11.16 The suitability of the Scheme's asset allocation and its ongoing alignment with the Trustee's investment beliefs is assessed every three years, or when changes deem it appropriate to do so more frequently.
+As part of this review, the ongoing appropriateness of the investment managers, and the specific funds used, is assessed.

-12 Agreement
+12. Agreement

 12.1 The Trustee monitors compliance with this Statement on a regular basis.
-Any change to this Statement will only be made after having obtained the written advice of someone who the Trustee reasonably believes to be qualified by their practical experience of financial matters and to have the appropriate knowledge, ability and experience of the management of pension scheme investments.
+Any change to this Statement will only be made after having obtained the written advice of someone who the Trustee reasonably believes to

-12.2 This Statement was agreed by the Trustee, and replaces any previous Statements.
-Copies of this Statement and any subsequent amendments will be made available to the employer, the investment managers, the Scheme actuary and the Scheme auditor upon request.
+- be qualified by their practical experience of financial matters and to have the appropriate knowledge, ability and experience of the management of pension scheme investments. - 12.2 This Statement was agreed by the Trustee and replaces any previous Statements.
+Copies of this Statement and any subsequent amendments will be made available to the employer, the managers, the Scheme actuary and the Scheme auditor upon request.
 The Statement will also be published on a publically accessible website.